| |

 Foreigners and foreign foundations will be able to own up to 10 percent of land within a building scheme, according to

 the new amendment.
-In case of liquidation of foreign companies in Turkey, the legislation will apply certain limitations which will enable foreigners to buy land in strategic and important areas only through special permission.
+In case of liquidation of foreign companies in Turkey, the legislation will apply certain limitations

 The Council of Ministers will be authorized to determine the sales of land in areas of importance to water, mining and energy supplies or in religious and historical sites.